-Getting published means entering into an agreement with a publisher, it is at this point you should be aware of copyright and licences.
+Getting published means entering into an agreement with a publisher.
+It is at this point you should be aware of copyright and licences.
+This page will help you to understand how copyright and licences will affect you during the publishing process.

 Publishers often expect authors to assign copyright to them as part of the publishing agreement.
 As an author you are the first owner of copyright unless it has been claimed by a funder or an employer.
 Note: The Open University does not claim copyright over research outputs published by OU researchers.

 Publishers will frequently require the transfer of that copyright in the form of a Copyright Transfer Agreement (CTA).
 Once this has been signed the copyright of the work belongs to the publisher.
-The publisher may grant some rights back to you e.g. re-use for non-commercial purposes or deposit in a repository, but that is up to the publisher, and they will vary from one publisher to another.
+The publisher may grant some rights back to you, e.g. reuse for non-commercial purposes or for deposit in a repository, but that decision lies with the publisher.
+Agreements vary from one publisher to another.

 Always read the CTA; if the rights are too restrictive consider negotiating with the publisher.
 Author Addendums have been created to allow authors to revise publisher standard contracts, e.g. SPARC (The Scholarly Publishing and Academic Resources Coalition) Addendum and Science Commons' Scholar's Copyright Addendum Engine.

-Even if you retain copyright, publishers may require an exclusive license to publish - which may mean you have much the same rights than if you had assigned copyright to the publisher.
+Even if you retain copyright, publishers may require an exclusive license to publish.
+In this case, you may be given almost the same level of rights as you would have if you assigned copyright to the publisher.

 If you publish in an Open Access (OA) journal you will most likely retain copyright of your article and you will be able to assign certain rights to users in the form of a licence.

-Gold OA articles are often published with one of the more permissive licences, CC BY, which allows re-use only on condition of attribution.
-CC BY licences are increasingly required by research funders when publishing Gold OA, such as UKRI/RCUK, since they can enable greater visibility and impact of research, as well as maximising possibilities for re-use.
+Gold OA articles are often published with one of the more permissive licences, CC BY, which allows reuse only on condition of attribution.
+CC BY licences are increasingly required by research funders when publishing Gold OA, such as UKRI, since they can enable greater visibility and impact of research, as well as maximising possibilities for reuse.
 See our Open Access Policies pages for further details.

 Articles made OA by the Green route are likely to have less permissive licences, e.g. Elsevier allow the Author's Accepted Manuscript to be deposited in an OA repository with a CC BY-NC-ND licence which allows for non-commercial, non-derivative use.

 SA means ‘ShareAlike’.
-This element allows you to build upon an existing work, modify it, and adapt it.
-Whatever you create and publish as a result of those modifications however, must be shared by you under the same licence terms.
-For example, you cannot modify a CC BY-SA image and upon publication restrict it with a non-commercial licence.
+The CC BY-SA licence allows you to build upon an existing work, modify it, adapt it and share it, even for commercial purposes.
+Whatever you create and publish as a result of any modifications you make must be shared by you under the same licence terms.
+For example, you cannot modify an image under this licence and upon publication restrict it with a non-commercial licence.

-The ND ‘NoDerivatives’ element stands in contrast to ShareAlike.
-This prohibits you from making adaptations to the work and sharing that adaptation.
-This includes modifications such as resizing images, removing text, watermarks, logos from documents etc, The work must be shared in its original form.
+The ND ‘NoDerivatives’ element of the CC BY-ND licence prohibits you from modifying and adapting a work and sharing that adaptation.
+This includes modifications such as resizing images, removing text, watermarks, and logos from documents, etc. The work can be shared only in its original form.
+You are permitted to share for commercial purposes.